 We solve two problems in one go.
 Firstly, we help mining companies direct one of their largest operational waste streams to be processed in a true circular manner.
 At the same time, by selling our product to tire manufacturers, they will be able to produce more sustainable tires.
 By using our product, they will need less virgin rubber, which means fewer rubber plantations and less CO2 emitted.

 Our most important goal currently is to get our first facility operational in the second half of next year.
-This will be a huge milestone for CRT, and it will mean we will be able to convert roughly 5,000 giant mining tires into our reclaim product each year.
+This will be a huge milestone for Circular Rubber Technologies, and it will mean we will be able to convert roughly 5,000 giant mining tires into our reclaim product each year.

 Our subsequent goal is to quickly expand within Canada and beyond.
 We see a strong and growing demand for more sustainable materials and products, and tires are no different.
 Global tire manufacturers are increasingly searching for sustainable alternatives to lower their carbon footprint, and we plan to help them by providing them with a continuous stream of our high-quality reclaim on each continent.